๐ŸŽ“SAT

 Understand the Prompt and Task

-• Every SAT Essay prompt follows the same format—you're always analyzing how an author builds an argument, never giving your own opinion on the topic
+• Every SAT Essay prompt follows the same format: you're analyzing how an author builds an argument.
+You are never giving your own opinion on the topic.

-• Circle the author's central claim in the passage during your first read-through; this becomes your analytical anchor
+• Circle the author's central claim during your first read-through.
+This becomes your analytical anchor for the entire essay.

-• Identify the directive verbs in the prompt (analyze, examine, explain) to ensure you're doing analysis, not summary
+• Identify the directive verbs in the prompt (analyze, examine, explain) to make sure you're doing analysis, not summary.

 Plan Your Essay Before Writing

-• Rank your points by strength so your strongest analysis appears in your second body paragraph, where graders are most attentive
+3. Rank your points by strength.
+Place your strongest analysis in your second body paragraph, where graders tend to be most attentive.

 Manage Your Time Effectively

-• Track paragraph transitions to ensure you're not spending 20 minutes on your first body paragraph alone
+• Track paragraph transitions so you don't accidentally spend 20 minutes on your first body paragraph alone.

-• Leave revision time sacred—catching one logical gap or adding one transitional phrase can bump your score
+• Protect your revision time.
+Catching one logical gap or adding one transitional phrase can genuinely bump your score.

 Analytical Depth